 In many cases the balance of the return on investment against the cost of UX as a percentage increase in sales is negligible.
 UX increases performance by increments.
-Where traffic is high this generates considerable revenue on low percentage increases – but drop that traffic to less than 5000 visits a month and the sums just don’t add up.
-In this article, I'll run through nine ways to grab the low-hanging fruit in terms of UX.
+Where traffic is high this generates considerable revenue on low percentage increases – but drop that traffic to fewer than 5,000 visits a month and the sums just don’t add up for small businesses.

 01. Learn from bigger competitors

-Big businesses tend to spend considerable sums on user experience, so do some research on competitors and large corporations in your client’s line of business to see how they do things.
+Big businesses tend to spend big sums on user experience, so do some research on competitors and large corporations in your client’s line of business to see how they do things.
 Select five to carry out a competitor comparison, and try and get a good idea of the dos and don’ts.
 There’s often treasure to be found in these big brands' online reviews as well.

 05. Organise a focus group

-Everyone likes a party, especially one where they get to air their views.
-Inviting five customers over with their laptops for a ‘lunch hour’, with nice food and perhaps a little going-home goodie, can result in some remarkable discoveries.
+Everyone likes a party, especially one where they get to air their own views.
+Inviting five customers over with their laptops and/or phones for a ‘lunch hour’, with nibbles and perhaps a little going-home goodie, can result in some remarkable discoveries.
 It also helps create loyalty and a feel-good factor for your client.

-Plan meticulously and be clear in advance what will be involved and why.
+Plan meticulously and make sure you have clear in advance what will be involved and why.
 Allocate half an hour for the customers to individually complete set tasks on the website or app you're working on, documenting how they are doing and what they feel.
 Follow this up with lunch and a half-hour group discussion.
 Make sure you keep detailed notes of the process and everything that comes up.

 If you're designing UX for a website, the ultimate goal for the business will most probably be a conversion of some kind.
 Good UX, can help increase the chances of a conversion, but it's worth learning some specific techniques.
-Multivariate tests (MVT), conversion rate optimisation (CRO), and A/B testing are powerful tools in a UX designer's toolbox.
-But if you don’t have the traffic then the results will be inconclusive.
-Still, there are gains to be made by learning from the above methods and implementing small changes measured through analytics and heat mapping to increase visitor traction.
+Multivariate tests (MVT), conversion rate optimisation (CRO), and A/B testing are all powerful tools that a UX designer should have in their toolbox.
+If you don’t have the traffic then the results will be inconclusive, but there are still gains to be made by learning from the above methods and implementing small changes measured through analytics and heat mapping to increase visitor traction.

-If the website doesn’t have a lot of traffic, the results of such conversion testing won't be conclusive, but there are still tests that you can perform, even if you're still in the design phase, UseabilityHub’s Five Second Tests are a great little tool to get a snapshot of what people think upon their first glance at the site.
+As we mentioned, if your website doesn’t have a lot of traffic, the results of such conversion testing won't be conclusive, but there are still tests that you can perform, even if you're still in the design phase, UseabilityHub’s Five Second Tests are a great little tool to get a snapshot of what people think upon their first glance at the site.
 You can ask a few short questions and get users' gut responses.
 Pricing is free for self-recruited tests of up to 2 minutes in length.